 Alternatively, copies of Privacy Notice/Consent forms could be made available for completion in church.
 In the case of visitors whose names are not already held on a church membership list, such a form would need to be used, provided that the visitor is content to complete it.
-Care should be taken not to share the use of pens.
+Care should be taken not to share the use of pens, unless users have sanitised their hands immediately before use.